El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2022)

 axis lists the ski seasons since 1966-67 in order of strong El Nino at

-left to strong La Nina at right.
-The vertical axis is percent
+left to strong La Nina at right according to ONI.
+The vertical axis

-of MEI indicies from OCT/NOV to APR/MAY, scaled to fit the
+of ONI indices from OND to MAM, scaled to fit the

 graph.
 The purple line